 Once school actually starts, your schedule will get busier and you'll have to start properly managing your time.
 More than anything, that means actually going to class, since no one is going to make you do it now or hold you accountable if you don't.

-But it's important to make time to do things that are fun as well, whether that means hanging out with friends or participating in extracurriculars such as student unions or clubs.
-Student unions put on activities by students for students, while clubs are a great place to meet people with similar interests.
+Early on, focus on engaging with groups like student unions and clubs.
+Student unions represent and put on activities for students, while clubs are a great place to meet people with similar interests.